 The May meeting of the Columbian College trustees, following the upheaval of the Triennial Baptist Convention of 1826, witnessed the anti-Brown forces exerting the greatest power they had ever held in the affairs of the school.
 Luther Rice was fired as treasurer and Enoch Reynolds was dismissed (to be replaced by Baron Stow) as the secretary of the trustee board.
 Only Obadiah B. Brown, "O.B.B." as friends and foes alike called him, retained his position, as president of the board.
-The one bright spot in college affairs during the month following the convention, in the opinion of Brown was that one New Englander elected to the trustees refused to accept the position and Brown was able to substitute the mayor of Washington in the vacancy.
+The one bright spot in college affairs during the month following the convention, in the opinion of Brown was that one New Englander elected to the trustees refused to accept the position and Brown was able to substitute the mayor of Washington in the vacancy.23 duel.

-Dueling was a popular sport among America's youth during this decade.
-Although he would have abhorred the use of pistol or sword, Star editor Baron Stow knew the power of the journalist's pen in a duel.
 An example of Stow's editorial bias against Brown and Rice was the news item from the convention which was investigating Rice's honesty.
 Stow reported that Rice had given the Washington printing office (used by the Luminary, the Star, the tract society and "Mission Press") to the denomination, but that the convention investigation exposed a "flaw" in the deed.
 Later, after pressure had been brought by someone in Washington to get Stow to describe the "flaw", Stow said it was a deed clause that the convention should pay Rice for the printing office before the office was turned over to the denomination!
 It took several months before Stow reported that Rice had been cleared of any dishonesty.
+24